 Descent - abseiling the same route (5 abseils)

 The high wall of Løefjell can be climbed along the Via Ferrata Brokke, a friendly route very well equipped with facilities (stainless steel cable and numerous steps) that allows you to overcome the wall and gain the top of the mountaintaking breathtaking views.

 Approach - From the parking lot of the Via Ferrata (signpost) follow shortly the path entering the wood and leading to the base of the wall.
 Once you reach the base of the wall, take a few meters to the left and you will meet the Via ferrata signboard and the start of the equipment.

-The climb is always pleasant and fun and leads to the summit plateau about 200 meters from the top.
+The climb is always pleasant, fun and never tiring and leads to the summit plateau about 200 meters from the top.
 At the exit of the Via Ferrata head to left to get quickly the summit, which is marked by an antenna and a cabin.
 Near the summit, at about 300 meters in the North East direction there is also a surprising lake!

 More info here: Via Ferrata Brokke